raphCode/master-thesis-muzero/theory.typ

 measured by the objective !fn, the !ret.
 @sutton

-In !ts, the !v is always zero per definition:
+In !tss, the !v is always zero per definition:
 There are no future !rs possible.
 @sutton